-Jill Pitre is the Founder and President of The Pitre Promise Project, a child-safety and advocacy nonprofit dedicated to supporting caregivers who step in to protect children in unsafe environments.
+Jill is the Founder and President of The Pitre Promise Project, a child-safety and advocacy nonprofit dedicated to supporting caregivers who step in to protect children in unsafe environments.

 Jill’s advocacy began through lived experience.
 She became the full-time caregiver of a young child placed in her home under a court-ordered protective arrangement.
 Over more than 500 days, she cared for the child while navigating a legal process that issued eight protective orders, yet still failed to ensure the child’s long-term safety.
 When her legal representation abruptly withdrew, Jill refused to give up.
 She taught herself legal procedure, drafted her own filings, and represented herself through motions, hearings, and appeals.